Fake Plants Are Dystopian

 Tacos del Cartel could have filled its patio with real plants.
 Plants are a thing!
 They exist.
 (I also pointed this out when the New Orleans airport installed a giant monolithic picture of a tree in its terminal, when it could have had an actual tree.)
 But I’m sure the fake plants were cheaper, and easier to maintain, and in a ruthless capitalist system, whatever makes the most money is the thing that will happen, so it was never going to be otherwise so long as the fake plants were more cost-effective.
 But what happens if getting rid of nature entirely is cost-effective?
 Unless there are countervailing forces fighting against the forces of the profit motive, ecocide becomes an inevitability.

 I am not saying you can never have a fake plant.
 If I was saying this, I would immediately have to throw away two of my favorite possessions, my dual useless imitation palm trees.
 I am saying that we have to notice when we are converting living things to dead things, or putting something fake in the place of something real.
-And we have to see what this process, if carried to extremes, could to the world.
+And we have to see what this process, if carried to extremes, could do to the world.
 We have to ask ourselves: do we want imitation life, or real life?
 And then we have to fight to fill the world with things that are real, and not let ourselves be tricked into destroying everything worth conserving by accepting plastic imitations of it.

 More In: Editor’s Notes